 - 1. The teacher "spends at least seventy percent (70%) of his or her work time: - a. in classroom instruction.
-Most of the remaining 30% of time should be spent in areas such as mentoring teachers, doing demonstration lessons, writing curricula, developing and leading staff development programs, c. a literacy coach (as defined by Session law 2007-232, HB 1473, Section 7.23.(b)) Paid from PRC 052, and is employed at a middle school funded under this special provision, d. full time mentors (as defined by Session law 2007, HB 2360)
+Most of the remaining 30% of time should be spent in areas such as mentoring teachers, doing demonstration lessons, writing curricula, developing and leading staff development programs, c. full time mentors (as defined by Session law 2007, HB 2360)